 - In a medium saucepan, melt the niter kibbeh over medium heat.

-- Add the salt, pepper and all the other spices, cook for 1 minute; stirring occasionally.
+- Add the black pepper and all the other spices, cook for 1 minute; continue to stir the mixture to prevent burning.

 - Serve with injera or rice.